bigjermaine/DVTApplicationTest/README.md

 Usage
 1. Launch the App: See accept location alert
 2. You can change sound from settings,haptic effects and background
 3. change different locations on simulator to see the different temperature and degrees
+4. add to favourite by clicking on the heart botton
-4. store offline data also
+5. store offline data also